wger-project/wger/README.rst

 Installation
 ============

-These are the basic steps to install and run the application locally on a linux system.
+These are the basic steps to install and run the application locally on a Linux system.
 There are more detailed instructions, other deployment options as well as an administration guide available at https://wger.readthedocs.io or locally in your code repository in the docs folder (``make html`` to compile, then open